Co fermented Coffee Passion Fruit & Coconut

 co fermented coffee.
 Sometimes called co ferment coffee, co-fermented coffee, or co-ferment coffee.
 Also, Co-fermentation coffee.

-Carbonic maceration, kiwi and lulo co-ferment, honey process caturra.
+Anaerobic maceration, passion fruit and coconut co-ferment, natural process purple caturra.
 This is an inventive and experimental processing technique.
 The flavor is juicy and bright.
 This coffee is not subtle.
-Green fruits, botanicals, and malic acidity explode in the cup.
-Mint, Hemp, and Hops flowers.
-Hints of herbs like oregano and lemongrass mingle alongside ripe fruits.
+Yellow and purple fruits, spicy florals, and citrus acidity dominate in the cup.
+Cholupa (passion fruit), coconut, and grilled pineapple.
+Hints of dark chocolate and red wine mingle alongside very ripe fruits.

-Edwin Noreña produces these magical micro-lots on his famous farm, Finca Campo Hermoso.
+Rodrigo Sánchez Valencia processes these magical micro-lots on his famous farm, Finca Monteblanco.
 Experimenting with the new co-ferment coffees that come from his farm elates us.

 Inspired and innovative processing is gaining an audience.
 It’s extravagant.
-Cedar.
-Pine.
-Green apple jolly rancher candy.
+There’s a tangy, tannin forward profile.
+Lots of blue raspberry memories.
+Taffy, lollipops, and blue kool-aid.
 There’s a brilliance to the chaos.
 Coarsen the grind.
 Maybe add a few grams of bypass water.
 To sum it up, play with the length of this coffee to uncover fun new flavors.

 Experimental Processing